RMarc96/CS362-001-SP17/projects/salinasr/README.md

-This is Ronald Salinas's assignment folder
+This is my assignment 2 submission!